 - Define the order in which "adjacent" operators of different precedence levels are evaluated

 - Parenthetical groups (...)

 - Exponentiation

-- Mult & Div , / Add & Sub + , -
+- Mult & Div \,/

+- Add & Sub + , -

+- Assignment :=

-- Assignment - Where to put the parentheses? - E.g., A B + C D / E - F
+- Where to put the parentheses?

+E.g., A \ B + C \\ D / E F
-• Only Fortran, Ruby, Visual Basic, and Ada have the exponentiation operator.
-In all four, exponentiation operator has higher precedence than unary operators

-- Where to place the parentheses in - $A^{}B$?

-• The precedence of the arithmetic operators of Ruby and the C-based languages (e.g., C, C++, Java)
+Only some languages (e.g., Fortran, Ruby, Visual Basic, and Ada) have the exponentiation operator.
+In these languages, exponentiation operator has higher precedence than unary operators - Where to place the parentheses in -A\\B?
+The precedence of the arithmetic operators of Ruby and the C-based languages (e.g., C, C++, Java)